 There are a lot of superstitions surrounding the Easter celebrations.
-One of the most interesting things to do for Easter is chat with the elders from the villages – they will tell you everything you can do or what you should avoid doing during these days and also explain the meaning of certain events.
+One of the most interesting things to do for Easter in Romania is chat with the elders from the villages – they will tell you everything you can do or what you should avoid doing during these days and also explain the meaning of certain events.

 For example, it is said that:

 - On Good Friday, the fifth day of the Holy Week, people should fast and abstain from all food and drinks the entire day.
 This way, they will be healthy and know they will die three days before.